-I’ve been holding onto this vegan crêpe recipe for a while, and it’s come in super handy lately (especially on weeks when eggs have been scarce), so now seemed like a good time to share it with you guys.
+I’ve been holding onto this recipe for vegan crepes for a while, and it’s come in super handy lately (especially on weeks when eggs have been scarce).
+So now seemed like a good time to share it with you guys.
 The tahini cream is perfect for days when you’ve got those last couple tablespoons of cream left in the carton, and you need to decide whether it’s going to go in your coffee or on your breakfast.
 Save it for your coffee, and use a little tahini and water to make this tahini cream instead.
-Drizzled alongside date syrup, it’ll probably remind you of your favorite staple of Iraqi/Assyrian cuisine—date syrup with tahini on bread.
+This combination might remind you of date syrup with tahini on bread, an Iraqi/Assyrian staple.
 There’s just nothing better.

 - Total Time: 30 minutes